JohnEfth/GitHub-Search/README.md

 # GitHub-Search
-Given a username searches through GitHub's API and shows Repositories of the requested username.
+Given a username searches through GitHub's API and shows repositories,picture and personal details of the requested username.

+Download or clone the repository.

+Open index.html on your browser and enjoy searching.